 In accordance with the Americans with Disabilities Act, the State will provide reasonable accommodation for persons with disabilities.
-If you need a reasonable accommodation, please contact CJCC at 404-567-1956 or TTY: 404-463-7650.
+If you need a reasonable accommodation, please contact CJCC at 404-567-1956 or shontel.wright@cjcc.ga.gov.

-Release Date: May 2, 2014
+Release Date: June 10, 2015

-Victims of Crime Act (VOCA) Grant Program 2014 Request for Applications
+Victims of Crime Act (VOCA) Grant Program 2015 Request for Applications